Research Cloud National Allocation Scheme (RC-NAS) Policy

 This policy is built on a set of principles recognising the funding programmes and agreements that have created and enabled the Nectar Research Cloud.

-The Australian Government Super Science Initiative, financed through the Education Investment Fund (EIF), and the National Collaborative Research Infrastructure Strategy (NCRIS) have provided funding to Nectar to:
+The Australian Government, through the National Collaborative Research Infrastructure Strategy (NCRIS) have provided funding to ARDC (and previously to the Nectar program) to:

 Contribute to the generation, utilisation and awareness of science and research knowledge through investing in research infrastructure to support innovation and provide access to the best facilities for the greatest number of researchers;

 Enhance research collaboration and research outcomes through seamless connectivity of research instruments, analysis systems and data resources;